textmate/php.tmbundle/Support/help.markdown

 ## Adding PHP Error Linkbacks

-Using the snippet `phperr⇥` you can add some JavaScript to your HTML templates which will scan the page for PHP errors and add links to open the relevant file and line in TextMate.
+Using the snippet `phperr⇥` you can add some JavaScript which will scan the page for PHP errors and add links to open the relevant file and line in TextMate.
 If you already have a project open with a folder reference which includes the file, then TextMate will open the file as a tab in that project.
+When used inside HTML code, the snippet will produce only the JavaScript block required.
+When used inside PHP code it will produce an include to a file which contains code to set-up the error parsing.

 ## Miscellaneous